How to claim employment allowance

 If you are running your business as a limited company, then you can claim employment allowance so long as you have a minimum of one employee who is earning above the NI threshold or there are a minimum of two directors earning above the NI threshold even though there are no employees working at the company.

-Your business must be considered small enough to be eligible for employment allowance.
+Currently, your business must be considered small enough to be eligible for employment allowance.
 This is measured by your Employer’s Class 1 NI liability which must be less than £100,000 in the previous tax year.
 If you are a new business taking on employees for the first time, it is unlikely that you will reach this limit.
+However, from April 2025 this threshold will be removed so that any size business can claim employment allowance.

 Who cannot use employment allowance